jyothiv-codes/DaysofCode/README.md

 Day 6
 7. Learning to a) use in-built datasets of sklearn b) different ways to plot correlation matrix c) learning about the describe function

+Day 7 and 8 - 4 problems on codechef (code not uploaded)